mneitsabes/RADIUS-EAP-MSCHAPv2-Python-client/README.md

 This project was developped because no RADIUS client library supports EAP-MSCHAPv2 (A ticket is open for the pyrad library, see [here](https://github.com/pyradius/pyrad/issues/40)).

-This library **only supports** EAP-MSCHAPv2 and (legacy MSCHAPv2).
+This library **only supports** EAP-MSCHAPv2 and (legacy) MSCHAPv2.
 This code has been tested with Microsoft Windows Server 2016 Network Policy Server and FreeRADIUS 3.0.25.

 # Installation